 Training Oklahoma Childcare Providers to Support Children with Autism (TOCA)

 Interested in building a more inclusive workplace?
 The Autism Foundation of Oklahoma provides training and business solutions to employers who are committed to diversity and equity.
 Learn about the benefits of hiring people with autism, how to attract and interview neurodiverse candidates for your company, and how to foster an inclusive work environment that includes and respects individuals with cognitive differences.
-Contact Emily Scott at email@example.com for more information.
+Contact Leah Harris at firstname.lastname@example.org for more information.

 Project: Safe Stop